Join Our Mailing List

 - Assess and address the needs and expectations of the audience

-- Think strategically in selecting your speech's focus
+- Think strategically in selecting the focus of the speech

 - Decide what to include and leave out